FaithTech-Initiative/kyros/blueprint.md

 ### 2. Screens

 *   **Get Started Screen:** A beautiful landing screen with a background image and a prominent "Get Started" button that navigates the user to the authentication flow.
 *   **Authentication Screen:** A screen that allows users to sign in or sign up using email/password, Google, or Apple.
 It also includes a "Continue as Guest" option.
 It features robust error handling, provides loading indicators during asynchronous operations, and gives clear user feedback via SnackBars.
+The screen is composed of the following widgets:
+    *   `EmailPasswordForm`: A widget that encapsulates the form for both login and sign-up.
+    *   `SocialLoginButtons`: A widget that contains the buttons for signing in with Google and Apple.
+    *   `GuestModeButton`: A widget that contains the "Continue as Guest" button.
+    *   `AuthModeToggle`: A widget that allows the user to switch between the login and sign-up forms.
-*   **Home Screen:** A dashboard displaying a list of recent notes and a `FloatingActionButton` to create new ones.
+*   **Home Screen:** A functional screen that displays a list of notes, a search bar to filter them, and a `FloatingActionButton` to create new notes.
 *   **Note-Taking Screen:** A dedicated page for creating and editing notes.
 *   **Bible Lookup Screen:** A placeholder for a future Bible reading and searching interface.
 *   **Study Tools Screen:** A placeholder for future study tools.